5 lost streetcar routes in Toronto

 - Years active: 1911-1966

-- Route: Like the College streetcar, the snaking Harbord route was also the bearer of a name that did little to describe its route.
-Starting at Pape and Danforth, the line went directly south to Riverdale Ave., turned west to Carlaw, then south to Gerrard, which it followed to Broadview.
-The cars then turned south, headed west on Dundas to Spadina, north to Harbord, west to Ossington, north to Bloor, west to Dovercourt, and north to Davenport, where the cars turned west and terminated at a loop just before Lansdowne.
+- Route: The snaking Harbord route was also the bearer of a name that did little to describe its route.
+Starting at Pape and Danforth, it wound its way to Gerrard and Broadview before heading west on Dundas to Spadina, then north to Harbord before ending near Davenport and Lansdowne.

 - Why it was lost: When the Bloor-Danforth line opened in Feb.
-1966, the already trimmed Harbord streetcar line was nixed entirely.
+1966, the already trimmed Harbord streetcar line was sensefully nixed in its entirety.
 As Transit Toronto notes, the winding route, which almost certainly had the most turns of any route on the system at the time, was difficult to manage in an increasingly traffic-heavy city.

 The Belt Line tour tram